triloknagvenkar/upload-audio-stream-to-aws-s3/README.md

-# Follow the steps to make this work
+# Follow the steps to configure audio stream to AWS S3

 # Step1
 - Clone the repository and navigate to the cloned repo directory.